 Summit Investments' Equity in Contributed Subsidiaries.
 Summit Investments' equity in contributed subsidiaries represents its position in the net assets of the 2016 Drop Down Assets and Polar and Divide that have been acquired by SMLP.
 The balance also reflects net income or loss attributable to Summit Investments for the 2016 Drop Down Assets and Polar and Divide for the periods beginning on the dates they were acquired or formed by Summit Investments and ending on the dates they were acquired by the Partnership.
-During the three months ended March 31, 2016 and 2015, net income or loss was attributed to Summit Investments for:
+Net income or loss was attributed to Summit Investments for: